ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 ## Conceptualising ideas with a mind-map

-Mind mapping tools can be cumbersome and tend to be stuffed with features that IMO get in the way of the job of conceptualising ideas.
+Sometimes it's useful to be able to conceptualise what you want to write, or to verify existing content is in a logical order.
+Mind maps are one way to do this, but many of the tools are stuffed with features which IMO get in the way of doing the task.

-*Markdown mindmap* makes this much simpler.
-Every heading level represents a node in a tree and you can create mindmaps on the fly in new markdown files, or use the package to create a mindmap from an existing file.
+*Markdown mindmap* makes this much simpler and allows you to:

+* Add headings to a new markdown file to build your structure
+* Create a mind-map view of an existing markdown file, a little like Outline view in MS Word.

 * [Markdown mindmap](https://web.pulsar-edit.dev/packages/markdown-mindmap)

 ## How many words in the file?

-Wordcount is sometimes essential when writing content such as articles or essays, but it's also useful to know when writing in general.
+It's useful to know how many words are in a file and essential when writing essays for school and further education, or articles for websites, news services or magazines.

 The *Wordcount* package inserts two running counters in the Pulsar-edit toolbar:
 * total words